Skip to content

 Shopping on Williams

-Spielwerk sells new children’s toys, but it transports shoppers to a simpler time.
+SpielWerk Toys sells new children’s toys, but it transports shoppers to a simpler time.
 Filled with classic playthings crafted from natural materials, the shop’s simple, kid-powered toys like jump ropes, tea sets, dress-up kits and musical instruments promise timeless fun.
-Offering ethically sourced clothing made by small-batch designers, Monochromatic is a women-owned business committed to providing pronoun inclusive, simple designs.
+Offering ethically sourced clothing made by small-batch designers, Monochromatic is a women-owned business committed to providing pronoun-inclusive, simple designs.

 Questions About North Williams Avenue

-How far is it to Downtown from Williams Avenue?
+How far is it to downtown from Williams?

-If you are driving you can take either I-5 or I-405 and get to and from downtown in about 11 minutes.
-Using Trimet, Portland’s public transportation takes around half an hour.
+If you’re driving, you can take either Interstate 5 or Interstate 405 and get to or from downtown in about 11 minutes.
+Using TriMet, Portland’s public transportation system, takes around half an hour.

 What if I don’t have a car?

-Not to worry, the best way to get around Portland is on public transportation, Trimet.
-Portland is known for having one of the easiest and most visitor-friendly public transportation systems in the country.
+Not to worry — the best way to get around Portland is via TriMet, the city’s public transportation system.
+Portland is known for having one of the easiest and most visitor-friendly such systems in the country.
 Or, you might want to try Portland’s bike-share program, Biketown.

 Activities on Williams